seth586/guides/FreeNAS/matrix-synapse/README.md

 ### Target Versions

 This guide was written and tested to work with FreeBSD 12.2 and Synapse 1.40.
-If installing a newer version (likely) catch up on the [upgrade notes](https://matrix-org.github.io/synapse/latest/upgrade) to ensure these instructions are still accurate.
+If installing a newer version (likely) catch up on the [upgrade notes](https://matrix-org.github.io/synapse/latest/upgrade) to ensure these instructions and configurations are still accurate.

 Next: [ [Jail Creation](1_jail.md) ]